 - I didn’t want to buy a bunch of railing planters because the ones I liked were more than I wanted to spend.
-(Although check out this amazing gutter planter I found just today from Boxwood Avenue…adding that to the project list.)
+(Although check out this amazing gutter planter I found just today…adding that to the project list.)

 With those three challenges, I decided to build a standalone structure that I could hang herb pots on.
 That way, I could maximize the space on the balcony that gets great sunlight.
 Curious how I did it?
 Read on to learn more.

-- Wood–I used a mixture of my dumpster wood, which was actually crib slats; common pine boards (the knotty stuff); and furring strips.
+- Wood—I used a mixture of my dumpster wood, which I think was actually crib slats; common pine boards (the knotty stuff); and furring strips.

-- Zinsser Bulls Eye 1-2-3 Primer (here) and HGTV HOME by Sherwin-Williams Laid-Back Beige paint (here)
+- Zinsser Bulls Eye 1-2-3 Primer and HGTV Home by Sherwin-Williams Laid-Back Beige paint (here)

-- Flower Pot Klips and eight 6” pots (Note: Pot Klips can hold 5″-8″ standard terracotta pots)
+- Flower Pot Clips and eight 6” pots (Note: Pot Clips can hold 5″-8″ standard terracotta pots)